Guest accounts and channels

 - Working with external parties is as straightforward and fluid as with your own colleagues

 - Each team has a common place to collaborate, loop in the right people on an as-needed basis, and build a collective repository of knowledge that anyone on either team can add to and reference

 - Each team can send messages, share files and access the channel history

 - Any member of the channel can also direct-message (DM) any other member in the channel, even if they’re from the other team

 Should I create a guest account or use a channel?

 - An individual – Then use a guest account

-- A team – Then use a shared channel
+- A team – Then use a channel

-More and more organisations are moving towards shared channels for the additional control and flexibility they provide – especially when collaborating with two or more people at another company.
+More and more organizations are moving toward channels for the additional control and flexibility they provide—especially when collaborating with two or more people at other companies.